Initial Public Offering (IPO)

 When the market is in a bull phase, the sentiment is positive, and Investors are prepared to take high equity exposure or risk in exchange for higher profits.
 Unfortunately, it goes against the stock investment's fundamentals.

-As we have seen, the stock market meltdown reveals the reality of the stocks which went public during the bull market.
+As we have seen, the stock market meltdown reveals the reality of the stocks that went public during the bull market.
 In situations like this, an investor is taken off guard.
-As a result, over-subscription during a bull market is more significant than over-subscription.
+As a result, over-subscription during a bull market is more significant than over-subscription during a.

 Not every IPO ends happily.
 One example is Webvan, a supermarket delivery service from the dot-com era.
 After its initial public offering in 1999, Webvan operated for about three years before suffering enormous losses.